jessshipit/adamjonas.github.io/source/glossary/index.markdown

 Canonical
 >Simplest or standard form. e.g. A canonical page is the preferred version of a set of pages with highly similar content.

+Daemons
+>are special system applications which typically execute continuously in the background and await requests for the functions they provide from other applications.

+Defensive Programming
+>a form of defensive design intended to ensure the continuing function of a piece of software in spite of unforeseeable usage of said software.
+The idea can be viewed as reducing or eliminating the prospect of Murphy's Law having effect.
+Defensive programming techniques are used especially when a piece of software could be misused mischievously or inadvertently to catastrophic effect.

 Idempotent
 >is the property of certain operations in mathematics and computer science, that they can be applied multiple times without changing the result beyond the initial application.